HungUnicorn/mssql-prom-exporter/README.md

 $ python3 manage.py runserver
 ```

-## Formatting code

-Before you submit changes, you may want to autoformat your code with `python manage.py format`.

 ## Development
 Add new Metrics by extending `AbstractMetric`,
 under `app/prom/metrics`, either `general`, which is related to system